ELVIS-Project/Dodecachordon-Data-Set/README.md

-# Dodecachordon-Data-Set
+# Dodecachordon Data Set
-Collection of Symbolic Music Files
+Collection of symbolic music files (.mei, .xml) from Glarean's _Dodecachordon_.
+The files are organized according to books 1-3, and whether they are:
+- Music Theory Examples
+- Music Literature Examples
+- Music Literature Example Excerpts